cute-engineering/extdlib/readme.md

-# Brutal core library
+# Extended C library utility

-The brutal core library is made with care and is meant to simplify and improve C development.
+The extdc core library is made with care and is meant to simplify and improve C development.
 It's meant to be easily portable to new architecture and os.
 It was battle tested in the brutal-os, UEFI, barebone x86, risc-v, linux...